Sasumata: In martial arts

 The sasumata is preserved in certain martial traditions, particularly within taiho-jutsu and koryū schools that emphasize Edo-period arresting techniques.
 Martial arts demonstrations often include mock scenarios of subduing an armed opponent with sasumata, showcasing both its practical heritage and symbolic role.

 Legacy

-Today, the sasumata represents both a fascinating artifact of Tokugawa policing and a modern example of how historical tools are repurposed for contemporary safety concerns.
-Its enduring presence in Japanese schools, museums, and martial arts halls underscores the continuity between past and present approaches to law enforcement and self-defense.
+Today, the sasumata represents both a historical artifact of Tokugawa policing and a modern example of how historical tools are repurposed for contemporary safety concerns.
+Its enduring presence in Japanese schools, museums, and martial arts halls only underscores the continuity between past and present approaches to law enforcement and self-defense.

 Description and use

 The sasumata (spear fork) together with the tsukubō (push pole) and the sodegarami (sleeve entangler) comprised the torimono sandōgu (three tools/implements of arresting) used by samurai police and security forces.
 Samurai police in the Edo period used the sasumata along with the sodegarami and tsukubō to restrain and arrest suspected criminals uninjured.
 The head of the sasumata would be used to catch around the neck, arms, legs, or joints of a suspect and detain them until officers could close in and apprehend them (using hojōjutsu).
 The sasumata had a long hardwood pole usually around 2 m in length with sharp barbs or spines attached to metal strips on one end of the pole to keep the person being captured from grabbing the pole.
 The opposite end of the sasumata pole would often have a metal cap, or ishizuki like those found on naginata and other polearms.